k8-scalar/k8-scalar/docs/tutorial.md

 vi etc/experiment.properties
 ```

 Before running the experiment, it is necessary to check if the experiment-controller and Cassandra pods are appropriately setup.
 The /bin/stress.sh file automatically executes the appropriate setup instructions.
 So the most easy way to appropriate setup the Pods is to run a dummy version of stress.sh.
-For example, `/bin/stress.sh --duration 0 1:2:1` does the trick.
+For example, `kubectl exec -it experiment-controller-0 bash bin/stress.sh --duration 1 1:2:1` does the trick.

 To run the actual experiment, you need to start Scalar using `java`:
 ```